1900 Edinburgh and St Andrews Universities by-election: Result

 The nomination process was held in the Senate Hall of the University of Edinburgh on 3 May 1900, where the Principal Sir William Muir presided over a gathering of only about 20 people.
 Tuke was nominated by Professor Thomas Annandale of Edinburgh, and seconded by Professor Scott Lang of the University of St Andrews.

 No other candidate was nominated, so Tuke was declared elected.

 Aftermath

-Tuke was re-elected unopposed at general election in September/October 1900.
+Tuke was re-elected unopposed at the general election in September/October 1900.
 At the 1906 general election, he was re-elected in a two-way contest with John Strachey (journalist), a Free Trader.
 He stood down at the January 1910 general election.